 - Please submit no more than one article, personal anecdote, or review per issue.

 - Submissions must be in English only, although non-English text can be included if translated.

 - We do not require that all submissions conform to US English grammar and spelling.
 We wish to honor diversity in multi-cultural tone and scholarship.
 Please set your language in Word to the specific style you are writing in (English-US, English-British, etc.).
 We will only edit grammar if we feel the chance of misunderstanding on the part of our audience is high.
 However, we DO publish with US punctuation standards for consistency in the Journal.
 Please use the punctuation standards in “Part D: Punctuation below”.
 Also: All citations and references must be in MLA-8.
 See “Part B: Citations and Works Cited” below.

 - Articles and reviews should not exceed 4,000 words.
 Articles for columns should be 2,000 words maximum.
 Personal anecdotes have no lower length requirement.

 - If you would like to provide a book or film review, please send us an inquiry email with the work you want to review.
 Include a link to the publication (sale site okay, author site preferred) or film description or trailer.
-Tell us why you feel the work is relevant to the theme of the issue for which you are submitting.
+Tell us why you feel the work is relevant to the theme of the issue for which you are submitting (we will consider publishing reviews not relevant to the issue topic).
 Include a summary of the points you want to cover in the review.
 We will consider reviews of other media (art, stage productions, music, etc.).